starship/starship/docs/config/README.md

 > `SSH_CONNECTION`, `SSH_CLIENT`, and `SSH_TTY`.
 If your SSH host does not set up
 > these variables, one workaround is to set one of them with a dummy value.

+> [!TIP]
+> `style_root` only changes how the `username` module renders when Starship is
+> already running.
+Elevation commands like `su`, `sudo -i`, and `doas` start a
+> new shell process that loads the target user's init scripts (e.g.
+> `/root/.bashrc`), so Starship must be initialized there as well.
+Otherwise
+> the prompt falls back to the target user's default.
+Add the `starship init`
+> line for your shell to the target user's rc file to keep the prompt across
+> elevation.

 ### Options

 | Option            | Default                 | Description                                               |